Lowcountry law enforcement say overdoses, drug-related fatalities are up due to lethal doses of Fentanyl

 In the City of Charleston, officials say they’ve had 148 overdoses so far this year.
 In 2020 there were 188 overdoses between January and November.
 The city had 33 fatalities, 19 of those involved at least some fentanyl and 7 deaths were overdoses on pure fentanyl.

-“There’s always been a war on drugs, now this new drug fentanyl that’s getting cut – we’ve had overdoses of people using cocaine that fentanyl’s in that shouldn’t be in and same thing with ice and then obviously the heroin,” says Lieutenant Roy.
+“There’s always been a war on drugs, now this new drug fentanyl that’s getting cut – we’ve had overdoses of people using cocaine that fentanyl’s in that shouldn’t be in and same thing with ice and then obviously the heroin,” said Lt.
+Roy.

 Law enforcement and doctors say changing the stigma on substance abuse while tracking down drugs is the best way to reverse the trend.